 5 – It was an opening day attraction.

 The attraction, when it was known as Grand Prix Raceway, was part of the attractions lineup the day that the Magic Kingdom opened in October of 1971.
-The attraction still maintains really long lines day after day, which is extremely impressive for an attraction that has been around for almost 45 years!
+The attraction still maintains really long lines day after day, which is extremely impressive for an attraction that has been around for over 50 years!
 We have a feeling that this one is going to be around for a while.

 4 – There have been a few different refurbishments.